Disinfecting coronavirus (TN44)23 November 2020

 Temperature and humidity

 High humidities will mean that larger droplets do not lose water by evaporation and therefore drop out of the air more quickly.
-Conversely, the survival of SARS-CoV2 at high humidities is still not known, some aerosolised organisms (ie of a size that can be inhaled) may survive better at high humidity, whereas others die more rapidly.
 Therefore regular cleaning of surfaces is very important.

 Cleaning and disinfection

-The advice from government and Public Health England is that all equipment and surfaces that have been in contact with symptomatic people should be cleaned and then disinfected with 1,000 mg/l hypochlorite solution.
+The advice from Government and Public Health England is that all equipment and surfaces that have been in contact with symptomatic people should be cleaned and then disinfected with 1,000 mg/l (1000ppm) hypochlorite solution.

-Current evidence is that some infected people can shed the virus before developing symptoms or despite never having symptoms.
+All pool users – Current evidence is that some infected people can shed the virus before developing symptoms or despite never developing symptoms.
 This is particularly true of children, younger adults and healthy members of the population – all likely users of pools.
 Consequently, it is safe to assume that the pool environment will at some stage become contaminated with the virus.

-Washhand basin drains are likely to be contaminated with a range of bacterial pathogens, so should be cleaned downwards from the taps to the drain, which should always be cleaned last and then the cloth changed or discarded.
-Pool surrounds are dealt with as a separate section later.
+Wash hand basin and shower drains – are likely to be contaminated with a range of bacterial pathogens, so should be cleaned downwards from the taps or shower heads to the drain, which should always be cleaned last and then the cloth changed or discarded.

-Chlorine-based disinfectants are very effective against a wide range of viruses and bacteria, both in the pool and elsewhere in the pool building, but see the note below about stainless steel.
+Hypochlorous acid – Chlorine-based disinfectants are very effective against a wide range of viruses and bacteria, both in the pool and elsewhere in the pool building, but see the note below about stainless steel.
 When chlorine is added to water, a chemical reaction produces a weak acid called hypochlorous acid.
 This is able to penetrate microorganisms like bacteria and viruses and inactivate them.
-This must be done properly to be effective as explained below.
+This must be done properly to be effective, as explained below.

 Suitable disinfectants for viral and bacterial inactivation in swimming pool setting